-[This was originally posted during the week of Dr. Who celebrations around the 50th anniversary in 2013].
-History celebrated the 50th anniversary of Doctor Who, and BBC America filled the week with all kinds of specials, premieres, a biopic, and marathons, to culminate in The Day of The Doctor special (the geek in me was all “a-squee” this week:)).
+[This was originally posted during the week of Dr. Who celebrations around the 50th anniversary in 2013.
+But it is still correct for 2020].
+History celebrated the 50th anniversary of Doctor Who, and BBC America filled the week with all kinds of specials, premieres, a biopic, and marathons, to culminate in The Day of The Doctor special (the geek in me was all "a-squee" this week:)).

 A ring modulator is basically a box that mangles audio.
 Of course, there are plenty of ring modulator software programs - usually in the form of plugins for recording software - that can provide the same effect.
 If you really want to get into the reasons why it is called a "ring modulator," and you geek out when you hear the terms "diode circuit" or "bridge rectifier," you can read all about that here.

 But the basics beyond "box that mangles audio" can be explained fairly clearly - in keeping with our mission to present needlessly or overly complex material so anyone can get it.
 A ring modulator combines two sounds in order to create that mangled audio I mentioned.
 So let's start with a single sound, one audio signal.
 It could be anything - a voice, a drum, a pure tone sine wave, etc.

 For the sake of keeping the explanation simple, lets say our sound (the first of the two) is a pure sine wave at a frequency of 440 Hz.
 That would be an A note, musically - that's where the term "A440" comes from.

 If you "modulate" the frequency (which just means to change the frequency) to 880 Hz, you'd get an A note that is the next octave up (if you double the frequency of a note, you get that same note an octave higher).